- Best Eco-Friendly Option – The Honest Kitchen (Kindly)

 - ‘Meat meal’ and the 4Ds

-Top of my list for sustainable, ethical, healthy foods, the Kindly variety of dog food from The Honest Kitchen (View Price on Walmart) is entirely plant-based, meaning it has minimal environmental impact compared to meat, dairy, and fish products.
+Top of my list for sustainable, ethical, healthy foods, the Kindly variety (View Price on Amazon) is entirely plant-based, meaning it has minimal environmental impact compared to meat, dairy, and fish products.
 And, as it is dehydrated, shipping costs and greenhouse gas emissions are also reduced.
 A 7 lb box of these mixes usually expands to around 29 lbs. when rehydrated.
 So, you can also skip the drive and pick this up at the store on foot or by bike far more easily!
 Oh, and The Honest Kitchen’s products have also been verified non-GMO by the Non GMO Project and are made in the USA in a human food grade processing facility.

 Raw, BARF, Vegan – What to feed your dog